pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - Instructions for creating a GKE cluster with suitable resources to support a scalable dev/test environment for your Pega application.

-- Instructions for creating a GCP SQL Instance in your GCP account that contains a PostgreSQL database whichs hosts Pega Platform data and rules.
+- Instructions for creating a GCP SQL Instance in your GCP account that contains a PostgreSQL database which hosts Pega Platform data and rules.

 - Instructions for creating a Pega Platform installation Docker image you use to install and deploy Pega Platform onto your GKE cluster.